michalzajda/AEXs/AEXS/aex_draft_off_chain_state.md

 ## Simple Summary

-This expansion defines way of orchestrating updates to users data across 3rd party systems without bloating blockchain state.
+This expansion proposes way of orchestrating updates to users data across 3rd party systems like key/value databases.
+It is to avoid bloating blockchain state.

 ## Abstract